hadipourh/grabgurobi/README.md

 A simple script to download, install, and activate Gurobi Optimizer with all necessary environment setup on Linux and macOS.

+## 🖥️ Supported Platforms

+- ✅ Linux (tested on Ubuntu)
+- ✅ macOS (tested on recent versions with zsh)

 ## 🛠️ Requirements